pdrGSI09/GSI-Bot/README.md

 ![Motorola - G5S (Montana)](https://github.com/YuMi-Project/runner-android_twrp/workflows/Motorola%20-%20G5S%20(Montana)/badge.svg)
-# Just a Runner to Compile TWRP for Devices - Thx Jamie #
+# Just a Runner to Compile SHRP for Devices - Thx Jamie #

 ### What this is ###